taylorsatula/rodi_system_buildguide/README.md

    - Either attach an extension to the carbon input tube or quickly swap it out with a hose that outputs lower than the rest of the system
    - Disconnect the pump input or the carbon output
    - This will rapidly drain the carbon canister
+     - Obviously the output port needs to immediately go below the canister or it'll starve near the end of the drain

 2. **RO membrane drain**
    - Open the waste valve with pump input disconnected
    - Turn the pump on
    - The incoming air will force the majority of water out through the RO waste
    - Let pump run for 45+ seconds until most water is expelled
-   - Note: The pump can run dry for a surprising amount of time, and this method hasn't damaged ROs so far (but your mileage may vary)
+   - Note: The pump can run dry for a surprising amount of time, and this method hasn't damaged my ROs so far (but your mileage may vary)

 3. **DI canister drain**
    - Much slower due to built-in one-way valve
    - Pop off both input and output ports
    - Try to get a suction going on the input side
-   - Sometimes you'll get lucky and it'll drain in 10 seconds, sometimes it takes 5 minutes
+   - Sometimes you'll get lucky and it'll drain in 10 seconds, sometimes it takes 5 minutes to blub blub blub out.

 ## System Performance